DUG grants the Licence to Licensee during the Licence Term, subject to the terms listed below.

 DUG may, in its exclusive discretion, provide free or discounted Licences which shall not be used to provide any commercial services, including consulting services.

-The Evaluation Licence shall only be used for Software evaluation and testing purposes only and shall not be issued to provide any commercial services, including consulting services.
+The Evaluation Licence shall only be used for Software evaluation and testing purposes and shall not be issued and/or used to provide any commercial services, including consulting services.

 A Licence Fee must be paid to obtain a Commercial Licence.

 The Software may contain multiple modules that require payment of separate

 Licence Fees as described in the DUG quotation.

 A node-locked Licence is valid only on a single Designated Computer (“Node-locked Licence”).
 A separate Licence Fee must be paid for each Designated Computer, and Licensee may not use the Software on any system(s) not specifically licensed.

 A Node-locked Licence shall not be used on a system that permits remote / network login unless that system is for the exclusive use of a single person.
 This means that Licensee shall not use systems such as Citrix, VNC, or any other similar systems, to allow multiple users, simultaneously or otherwise, to use a single Node-locked Licence.